 Instructions

-- Cut pork into large chunks and sprinkle with black pepper.
-If the chunks are too small, they'll completely fall apart in the Instant Pot.
+- Slice pork into large chunks and season with black pepper.

-- Add oil to the Instant Pot, and choose the “saute” option.
-Once the oil is hot, add pork to Instant Pot.
-Sear in batches, and remove.
+- Add lard or oil to your pressure cooker and select sauté.
+Once the oil is hot, add pork and sear in batches, then remove from the pot.

-- Note: To thicken the sauce further, choose “saute” and cook down the sauce.
+- To thicken the sauce further, choose “saute” and cook down the sauce.

 JJ says